thebusfactor/p11/M1_Requirements/ENGR 301 Project 11 Project Proposal and Requirements Document.md

 **Organised Timetable**

-In order to complete the Bus Factor project to a high standard, the team have agreed to allocate at least 8 hours per week to work on it.
+To complete the Bus Factor project to a high standard, the team has agreed to allocate at least 8 hours per week to work on it.
 This 8 hours does not include personal time which the team members may use to further work on the project to meet deadlines.

-The team will meet twice at week for two 4-hour long labs.
+The team will meet twice a week for two 4-hour long labs.
 These labs will be used for group discussions and to work on project assignments.

 | Lab 1    | Lab 2 |
 |----------|-------|